philferriere/dlwin/README.md

 # Dependencies
 Here's a summary list of the tools and libraries we use for deep learning on Windows 10 (Version 1607 OS Build 14393.222):

 1. Visual Studio 2015 Community Edition Update 3 w.
-Windows Kits 8.1 and 10.0.10240.0
+Windows Kit 10.0.10240.0
-   - Used for its C/C++ compiler (not its IDE) and SDKs
+   - Used for its C/C++ compiler (not its IDE) and SDK
 2. Anaconda (64-bit) w.
 Python 2.7 (Anaconda2-4.2.0)
    - A Python distro that gives us NumPy, SciPy, and other scientific libraries
 3. CUDA 8.0.44 (64-bit)